deus-avertat/hltv-match-predictor/README.md

 # 🧠 HLTV Match Predictor

 A machine learning pipeline to **predict the winner of a Counter-Strike 2 match** based on match data 🎯
-This repository includes everything: scraping, feature engineering, model training, and prediction.
+This repository includes everything: scraping, feature engineering, model training, and a GUI for prediction.

 This scraper currently works for HLTV as of **December 2025**.
 If HLTV ever updates I will try and make sure this script continues to work.